Michael Neser: Test debut

-On 16 December, after captain Pat Cummins was ruled out of the second Test in Adelaide due to a COVID-19 close contact and Josh Hazlewood was ruled out due to injury, Neser made his Test debut as Cummins' replacement with Jhye Richardson also coming into the squad.
+On 16 December 2021, after captain Pat Cummins was ruled out of the second Test in Adelaide due to a COVID-19 close contact and Josh Hazlewood was ruled out due to injury, Neser made his Test debut as Cummins' replacement with Jhye Richardson also coming into the squad.
 He scored a quick fire 35 off 24 balls with 5 fours and a six as Australia chased quick runs prior to a declaration in their first innings.
 He came on as the first change bowler in the English first innings & with his second ball in Test cricket he dismissed Haseeb Hameed.
 In the Australian second innings he was promoted up the order as nightwatchman, doing his job in seeing out the day then being dismissed early on day four, scoring three runs.
 He took the wicket of Dawid Malan in the final innings of the match to support Jhye Richardson's maiden five wicket haul as Australia won the match by 275 runs.
 Neser was dropped for the third test in order to facilitate the return of Cummins as the selectors elected to give Scott Boland his debut as an injury replacement for Richardson in preference to retaining Neser in the 11 man team.
 Neser returned to domestic cricket.

 Test recall

 In December 2022, Neser was recalled to Australia's Test team along with Scott Boland after Pat Cummins and Josh Hazlewood were ruled out due to injury, recording match figures of 5/56 and scoring 18 runs in his only innings with the bat.
 Despite the strong performance, Neser was left out of the XI for Australia's next Test series against South Africa in favour of Boland as Cummins returned to fitness.
+Selected for the Test team playing England in December, 2025, Neser took five wickets in the second innings of the 2025–26 Ashes Test at The Gabba, Neser's home ground.